We care passionately about every customer we help

 Factors that could make a case more complex include:

 Our fees will reflect the particular requirements of the estate.
 Because of this, it is very difficult to provide a reliable estimate of the costs relating to your individual circumstances until we have more details about the estate and have had a look at the Will (if any) to ascertain whether it is simple, medium or high complexity estate.

 With a view to provide increased cost certainty to our customers, we are able to offer a fixed fee service for Grant of Probate applications.
 We can also provide an indication of costs for dealing with the full Administration of an estate.
 Please see below for more information.
 We have several regulatory requirements to verify the identity of the executors and beneficiaries of an estate and perform due diligence checks which are designed to help prevent fraud and money laundering.
 We have put in place significant anti-fraud checks to protect our customers and these are charged at £12 (inclusive of VAT) per person.
 These checks may need to be undertaken more than once during the legal work.

-Some customers only require assistance with obtaining the Grant of Probate as thereafter the Executors will deal with the Administration of the estate.
+Some customers only require assistance with obtaining the Grant of Probate as thereafter the Executors or Administrators will deal with the Administration of the estate.
 This is our most cost effective way to assist in obtaining a Grant to deal with a simple estate.